Hornetlabs/synchdb-docs/docs/en/user-guide/quick_start.md

 ## Things to Note
 * It is possible to create multiple connectors connecting to the same connector type (ex, MySQL, SQLServer..etc).
 SynchDB will spawn separate connections to fetch change data.
 * User-defined X509 certificate and private key for TLS connection to remote database will be supported in near future.
 In the meantime, please ensure TLS settings are set to optional.
+* If SSL is required to establish the connection, refer to [here](https://docs.synchdb.com/user-guide/transform_rule_file/) to learn how to configure SSL settings in the rule file per conenctor

 ## Check Created Connection Info